snazy/maven-list-artifacts/README.md

 [![Build Status](https://github.com/snazy/dump-maven-model/actions/workflows/ci.yml/badge.svg)](https://github.com/snazy/dump-maven-model/actions/workflows/ci.yml)
 [![Maven Central](https://img.shields.io/maven-central/v/org.caffinitas.dump-maven-model/dump-maven-model)](https://search.maven.org/artifact/org.caffinitas/dump-maven-model/dump-maven-model-parent)

-# List all Maven artifacts in a multi-module project
+# Dump Maven model as JSON

-A very special Maven lifecycle extension that prints all artifacts in the form `group-id ':' artifact-id ':' version ':' packaging` and removes all projects except the top-level one from the Maven session.
+A Maven lifecycle extension that dumps the Maven model as JSON.

-It is intended to _quickly_ retrieve the list of all artifacts. gs
+It is intended to _quickly_ retrieve the list of all artifacts.

 ## Usage

 Preferred way is to add a profile to your top-level pom like this: